-A tear sheet, also known as a fact sheet, is a one-page document that contains key financial information about a company, including an overview of leadership and services.
-The name comes from an old practice where stockbrokers would tear a sheet out of their summary books to give to investors as a stock recommendation.
+A tear sheet is a one-page summary document that contains key financial information about a company, including an overview of the company, leadership, and services.
+Also known as a “fact sheet”, the name “tear sheet” comes from an old practice where stockbrokers would tear a sheet out of their summary books to give to prospective investors as a stock recommendation.

 Venture capitalists create tear sheets about each of their portfolio companies and send them to their limited partners (LPs) on a quarterly or monthly basis to help them understand investment performance.

 LPs want a tear sheet with basic information to help them run scenarios and figure out what the top deals are.
-The easiest way to get started is to build from an example or to use a tear sheet template.
+The easiest way to get started is to build from an example of a tear sheet or to use a tear sheet template.

 Tear sheet example

-We’ve created an example of a tear sheet you can download to give you a sense of what LPs expect.
+We’ve created an example tear sheet you can download to give you a sense of what LPs expect.

 Carta’s tear sheet example includes: